The Psychology Behind Colour

 Remember there is no such thing as bad taste.
 There are no rules except to follow what you love.
 So trust your instincts and surround yourself with colours that make you feel good and fill your heart with joy.

-Karen Haller’s The Little Book of Colour – How to Use the Psychology of Colour to Transform your Life is out now (Penguin Life, £10.99)
+Karen Haller’s The Little Book of Colour – How to Use the Psychology of Colour to Transform your Life is available now (Penguin Life, £10.99)